weynandk/info_threefold/src/token/how_to_buy/tft_mazraa.md

 **Step 5: Amount & TFT Wallet Address**
 Define the amount (€) you would like to buy and provide the wallet address you would like to receive the TFT on.

-If you don't yet know how to view your wallet address in the 3Bot Connect App please check this part of our wiki's and scroll down to walllet [3bot Connect App Wiki](3bot_app.md)
+If you don't yet know how to view your wallet address in the 3Bot Connect app please check this part of our wiki's and scroll down to wallet [3bot Connect App Wiki](3bot_app.md)

 ![alt text](./img/transcoin_amounts.png)